Food pantry keeps regular hours, registered families to receive gift cards

-We are happy to report the pantry will continue to be open during it’s regular hours; Distribution occurs every Wednesday from 2 - 4 p.m., as well as the first and third Monday each month from 6 - 7:30 p.m.
-To begin receiving assistance, clients must be a resident of the Milton School District and are required to complete a short form.
+The Milton Community Action Food Pantry will continue operation during regular hours.
+Distribution occurs every Wednesday from 2 -4 p.m. as well as the first and third Monday each month from 6-7:30 p.m.
+To begin receiving assistance, clients must be a resident of the Milton school district and are required to complete a short form.
 It is not necessary to have children attending school to be eligible for assistance.

+“The amount on each card will be determined by the size of the family.
+We are also working with the school district to get food to families during the shut down,” the released noted.

-The pantry continues to accept donations of non-perishable food, paper products, and personal care items Wednesday mornings between 9 and 11.
+The pantry continues to accept donations of non-perishable food, paper products, and personal care items Wednesday between 9 and 11 a.m.
 Monetary donations are very much appreciated at this time to help with purchasing the Piggly Wiggly gift cards.
 Mail monetary donations to; Milton Community Action, P.O.
 Box 171, Milton, WI 53563.

 (0) comments